-The purpose of gender monitoring at KIT is to establish a reporting and control instrument for the realization of equal opportunity goals which
+The purpose of gender monitoring at KIT is to establish a reporting and control instrument for the realization of the equal opportunity goals which

-- systematically monitors the planning and success of equal opportunity goals,
+- systematically tracks the planning and success of equal opportunity goals,

 - focuses on the implementation of equal opportunity measures

 - creates commitment,

-- enables a systematic linking of centralised and decentralised aspects by means of statements by departmental management on department-specific equal opportunity situations (in the interim reports and the equal opportunity plan).
+- enables a systematic linking of centralized and decentralized aspects through statements by departmental management on department-specific equal opportunity situations (in the interim reports and the equal opportunity plan).

 Gender monitoring is understood as a service offer for the KIT management as well as for scientific and science-supporting institutions.

-The gender monitoring data are collected annually (for the first time in 2015) and submitted to the KIT Presidium, the KIT Senate, and the Supervisory Board for their information.
+The gender monitoring data is collected annually (for the first time in 2015) and submitted to the KIT Presidium, the equal opportunity officers, the KIT Senate, and the Supervisory Board for their information.

 Data 2022: The most important facts in brief

 Gender ratio in the qualification and career levels

-The graph shows the gender ratio at the individual qualification levels.
-The proportion of women from entry to the doctoral level is 27-31%.
+The graph shows the gender ratio in the individual qualification levels.
+The proportion of women from entry to the doctoral level ranges between 27-31%.
 This gender ratio has been stable for years.
-In the transition from female doctoral candidates to female postdocs, an increase of 4 percentage points can be noted.
-In the category of professors, the proportion of women in 2020 was 16%, an increase of 2 percentage points compared to the previous year.
-Looking at the age structure of professors, the proportion of women among professors up to 49 years of age was 24%.
-Among professors over 50 years of age, the proportion of women is 27% (two percentage points more than in the previous year).
+Compared to the previous year, an increase of 5 percentage points can be noted in the number of completed doctorates.
+If we look at the age structure of professors, we see that 25% of professors up to the age of 49 are women.
+Among professors over the age of 50, the proportion of women is 27% (two percentage points more than in the previous year).
 This shows the success of the increased recruitment of women to professorships.

 Committees and management positions